codesyntax/django-multilingual-flatpages/README.md

 A flatpage can use a custom template or a default, systemwide flatpage template.
 It can be associated with one, or multiple, sites.

+This version is a fork of django.contrib.flatpages package made it multilingual.

 ## Installation